 Second, there really isn’t any other possibility.
 Scientists have a variety of ways to measure the amount of carbon dioxide that is added by natural sources, such as volcanoes, and it just doesn’t compare to the amounts being released by the burning of fossil fuels and other human activity.
 In fact, the natural contributions are smaller than about 1% of the human contributions.

 Third, the burning of fossil fuels consumes oxygen at the same time that it releases carbon dioxide, which means that if the rising carbon dioxide concentration comes from fossil fuels, there should be a corresponding decrease in the concentration of oxygen in the atmosphere and oceans — and this has indeed been measured.
-The oxygen decrease probably won’t have direct effects on us, because oxygen makes up about 21% of Earth’s atmosphere and to date the decline has lowered this value by less than 0.1%.
+The oxygen decrease probably won’t have direct effects on us, because oxygen makes up about 21.
 However, it may be contributing to an increase in low-oxygen areas of the ocean, which can be very damaging to ocean life.

 Fourth, and perhaps most convincing of all, careful chemical analysis of atmospheric carbon dioxide shows changes that only make sense with fossil fuels as the source.
 The key to understanding this evidence is to recognize that carbon atoms come in three different forms, or isotopes, known as carbon-12, carbon-13, and carbon-14, and the relative abundances of these three isotopes are different in carbon that comes from different sources (such as volcanoes, deforestation, and the burning of fossil fuels).
 Therefore, we can determine the source of atmospheric carbon dioxide by measuring these isotope abundances.
 Let’s first consider carbon-14, which is radioactive and exists today only as a result of ongoing production as cosmic rays hit atoms in Earth’s upper atmosphere11.
 Carbon-14 becomes incorporated into living organisms through respiration, but it decays after the organisms die, and the organisms that made fossil fuels died so long ago that there is no carbon-14 in fossil fuels at all.
 As a result, if fossil fuels are the source of the rising carbon dioxide concentration, then the relative abundance of atmospheric carbon-14 (compared to ordinary carbon-12) should be falling as the total carbon dioxide rises — and this is just what has been observed.